pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-maven-group"></a> `--maven-group`

-Identifies the project across all other Maven projects.
+This group identifies the project across all other Maven projects.

 ### <a id="apply-maven-type"></a> `--maven-type`

-Specifies the type of the artifact that the Maven project produces.
-This flag is optional, is defaulted as `jar` by supply chain.
+This Specifies the type of artifact that the Maven project produces.
+This flag is optional, and set by default as `jar` by the supply chain.

 ### <a id="apply-maven-version"></a> `--maven-version`

-Defines the current version of the Maven project.
+Definition of the the current version of the Maven project.

 ### <a id="apply-source-image"></a> `--source-image`, `-s`